ph4s3tw0/BSODConfigure/README.md

 # BSODConfigure
-A kernel level driver for Windows built to configure the Blue Screen Of Death Go see the writeup at https://www.phasetw0.com/configuring_windows_10_bsod
+A kernel level driver for Windows built to configure the Blue Screen Of Death.

+Go see the writeup at https://www.phasetw0.com/configuring_windows_10_bsod

 # Disclaimer